vishal-m25/Obsidian/Learnings/SQL/SQL.md

 - Use ==**`EXISTS`**== instead of ==**`IN`**==
 - Avoid functions on indexed columns
 - Filter early (push restrictive conditions in subqueries)
-- Use limit or pagination
+- Use limit or pagination(limit + offset)
-- Avoid using wildcards at the start (for searching)
+- Avoid using wildcards at the start (when searching)
 - Use joins instead of subquery
 - Remove unnecessary order by
 - Use proper data types